Do more when the electricity is cleaner and do less when the electricity is dirtier.

 Demand shaping for carbon-aware applications is all about the supply of carbon.
 When the carbon cost of running your application becomes high, shape the demand to match the supply of carbon.
 This can happen automatically, or the user can make a choice.

-Eco mode is an example of demand shifting.
+Eco mode is an example of demand shaping.
 Eco modes are found in everyday appliances like cars or washing machines.
 When activated, some amount of performance is sacrificed in order to consume fewer resources (gas or electricity).
 Because there is this trade-off with performance, eco modes are always presented to a user as a choice.